Gitanas Nausėda: Ukraine

-In November 2019, he referred to the Steinmeier formula suggested by Ukrainian President Volodymyr Zelensky as a solution to the Russo-Ukrainian War as being "more profitable for Russia than Ukraine".
+In November 2019, he referred to the Steinmeier formula suggested by Ukrainian president Volodymyr Zelensky as a solution to the Russo-Ukrainian War as being "more profitable for Russia than Ukraine".

 On 23 February 2022, a day before the 2022 Russian invasion of Ukraine, President Nausėda together with his Polish counterpart Andrzej Duda visited Zelensky in Kyiv to express solidarity and support.
 During the visit, Nausėda said: "In the face of Russian aggression, Ukraine will not be left alone...
 We will support Ukraine with all possible means."
 Following the invasion, Nausėda called for military, economic and humanitarian aid for Ukraine.

 In April 2024, the Lithuanian government considered repatriating Ukrainian men of military age living in Lithuania to Ukraine to be drafted into the Ukrainian army.
 Nausėda voiced support for the repatriation of military-age Ukrainian men to Ukraine.

 Taiwan

 In January 2022, Nausėda criticized the government's creation of a de facto embassy of Taiwan with the inclusion of "Taiwanese" in the name, an act interpreted by the People's Republic of China as a breach of the One-China policy and resulted in a degradation in political and economic relationships.
-The President clarified that while he does not object to the opening of the embassy, he was not consulted on the naming decision.
+The president clarified that while he does not object to the opening of the embassy, he was not consulted on the naming decision.

 Israel

 After the Iranian attack on Israel in April 2024, Nausėda criticized the "unacceptable double standards" of European countries and the United States regarding military aid to Ukraine and Israel, saying that "if we are principled and really stand for democratic values, we should support both [countries], and not calculate – we give this much to one and that much to the other."
-On 21 November 2024, the International Criminal Court (ICC) issued arrest warrants for two senior Israeli officials, Benjamin Netanyahu, the Prime Minister of Israel, and Yoav Gallant, the former Minister of Defense of Israel, The Foreign Ministry confirmed that the arrest warrant would be executed.
+On 21 November 2024, the International Criminal Court (ICC) issued arrest warrants for two senior Israeli officials, Benjamin Netanyahu, the prime minister of Israel, and Yoav Gallant, the former minister of defense of Israel, The Foreign Ministry confirmed that the arrest warrant would be executed.
+After the Twelve-Day War in June 2025, he urged both sides to show "restraint" and take immediate measures to "stabilize the situation", while adding that Iran must not be allowed to develop nuclear weapons and that Iran's cooperation with the international community was insufficient.
+The Ministry of Foreign Affairs provided a similar statement.